davidearn/math3a/final/final.md

 - Wednesday 23 April 2025 @ 10:00 am to 12:00 pm and 2:00–4:00 pm
 	- (possibly online; to be confirmed: check here for updates)

 _The above dates and times are tentative.
-Check the course here for announcements about any changes in office hours or anything else._
+Check here for announcements about any changes in office hours or anything else._

 ## Extra problems